oxyzenQ/zacxiom/README.md

 # zacxiom

-**Filesystem intelligence for Linux.**
+Filesystem intelligence for Linux.

-**Observe → Understand → Decide → Act**
+Observe → Understand → Decide → Act

+Safe-by-default filesystem intelligence engine that evaluates risk, explains decisions, and reclaims space only when it is safe to do so.

 [![Ko-fi](https://img.shields.io/badge/Ko--fi-rezky-ff5e5b?logo=kofi&logoColor=white)](https://ko-fi.com/rezky)

-zacxiom is a filesystem intelligence engine for Linux.

-Unlike traditional cleanup tools that focus on deleting files, zacxiom focuses on understanding filesystem state, evaluating risk, and explaining every decision before any action is taken.

-A correct decision is more important than reclaiming space.

 ---